CBSE Affiliation 2025: July Circular Changes Everything

 Land Ownership Requirements (Clause 3.8)

 Registered ownership OR lease deed in name of Society/Trust/Company.
 Minimum lease period: 15 years (duly registered).
-Playground can be rented for minimum 5 years.
-Land must be single contiguous piece with no public road, railway, canal, or HT lines crossing.
+Land must be a single contiguous plot with no public road, railway, canal, or HT lines crossing.
+Following Circular 13/2025 dated 31 July 2025, land area now only sets the school category: the number of permitted sections is governed by total built-up area, certified by the Local Body or a Licensed Architect, not by land size.

 Recent Affiliation Bye-Laws Amendments (2024-2025)

 CBSE has issued several significant amendments in 2024-2025 that affect how schools approach affiliation.
-The most impactful is the NOC optional amendment effective from session 2026-27.
+The most discussed is the State NOC optional change effective from session 2026-27; note that it eases one clearance but does not remove the separately mandatory State Recognition Certificate.

 | Amendment | Effective Date | Impact |